andrewbolster/andrewbolster.github.io/_posts/2013-06-20-so-long-and-thanks-for-all-the-fish.markdown

 Recently, my PhD supervisor, [Prof Alan Marshall](http://uk.linkedin.com/pub/alan-marshall/5/7a/8a9), was offered a research Chairship at the [University of Liverpool](http://www.liv.ac.uk/electrical-engineering-electronics-and-computer-science/), which he gladly accepted.
 It's a great move for him (Another [Russell Group](http://en.wikipedia.org/wiki/Russell_Group), one of the original '[redbrick](http://en.wikipedia.org/wiki/Red_brick_university)' universities, etc etc), but that's his life not mine so all it does is provide an option.
 (Disclosure: I also work with Alan on his spinout Wireless Security company, TOM Ltd)

 Most PhD funding in Northern Ireland (at least in the technology/engineering/science sector) is funded through the [Department of Employment and Learning](http://www.qub.ac.uk/home/StudyatQueens/PostgraduateStudents/MoneyMatters/FundingforPostgraduateStudy/) block grant scheme, which in effect hands a large block of cash to the University which the University then spends on research across the university’s departments, meaning that it's the universities money, and if you want to move, well, sucks to be you.
-Mine isn't like that.
-[1.
-Actually it's even weirder; Under the DEL grant scheme, researchers have yearly budgets, and at the end of each year there is a spending spree to make sure that they spend right up to the penny the amount that's budgeted for, otherwise that leftover money goes back to the general fund and is "lost".
-In my case, I have funding for the entire project, so there is no end-of-year splurge and I can effectively "bank" the year on year underspends]
+Mine isn't like that[^1].

+[^1]: Actually it's even weirder; Under the DEL grant scheme, researchers have yearly budgets, and at the end of each year there is a spending spree to make sure that they spend right up to the penny the amount that's budgeted for, otherwise that leftover money goes back to the general fund and is "lost".
+In my case, I have funding for the entire project, so there is no end-of-year splurge and I can effectively "bank" the year on year underspends

 It's funded through a [collaboration](https://www.dstl.gov.uk/ukfrancephdprogramme) between the UK's [DSTL](https://www.dstl.gov.uk/) and the [DGA](http://www.defense.gouv.fr/dga) in France, and is centred on Myself and Prof. Marshall.
 This means that while my small block of funding goes to the university, when I / Alan move, it can move with us with (hopefully) relative ease.